How to Cut Hundreds of Empty Calories From Your Summer MenuArticle posted in: Nutrition

 1. Don’t Scream for Ice Cream.

 It’s not the dairy that’s the problem.
 (Remember, whole-milk dairy products are recommended on South Beach because reduced-fat products typically contain more sugars and additives.)
 And sugar is definitely the issue with ice cream.
 One cup of chocolate ice cream has 285 calories.
-One Chocolate Simply Fit Shake contains 150 calories.
+A chocolate protein shake can contain about 150 calories.
 Add ice and you’ve got yourself a milkshake.

 Calories saved: 135 calories